-Through the use of the OWL API, we ended up with an Ontology Populator in the project.
-This was used in conjunction with the parsed data from the XML’s to create our ontologies.
-This is notable enough to mention in the results because it will contribute to future work.
-It not only can accept data parsed from XML data, but from data parsed from any source as long as it is in the correct format.

-Using the Ontology Populator we end up with a consistent and complete GeoWeatherReport ontology obtained from the National Oceanic and Atmospheric Administration's (NOAA) National Weather Service.
+Through the use of the OWL API, we created an Ontology Populator in the project that can be easily extended to accommodate other sources of data using Web-based standards such as XML and RDF.
+Using the Ontology Populator we end up with a consistent and complete GeoWeatherReport ontology with data from the National Oceanic and Atmospheric Administration's (NOAA) National Weather Service and the United States Geological Survey.
 This ontology contains all of the weather information in Weather Reports, and its contents as data properties.
-The last and final result was obtained by importing the GeoWeatherReport ontology into our main ontology, the GeoField Ontology.
-It was the goal of the scope of the project and it is really important because by processing the data we obtained into an ontology format we gain all the benefits of ontologies such as: Reusing the domain knowledge, obtain explicit knowledge, obtain implicit knowledge, etc.
+The integrated data was consistent with the GeoWeatherReport ontology and the GeoFieldOntology ontology.
+By integrating these data, we can ask questions that involve reasoning, and answer questions that involve third-party data and domain knowledge provided by Geology experts.

+Future Work

+The future work includes the integration of additional data sources to evaluate the extensibility of the developed tools and integrating input of users , initially Geology students, that can validate the integrated data as well as inference drawn using the ontologies from the domain perspective.

 Keywords: Ontology, Web Ontology Language (OWL), Extensive Markup Language (XML), Parsing, Document Object Model (DOM)